mshanGithub/msbotframework/docs/BF Labeling Guide.md

 The DRI labels are used when an issue is opened by someone that is not a contributor of the repo.

-DRI labels support reporting outside the bot framework repositories and their names don't follow the standards described above.
+DRI labels support reporting outside the bot framework repositories and their names don't always follow the standards described above.
 They should be applied based on the current DRI guide.

 Issues created by anyone in the community that is not a collaborator in the repositories will initially be tagged `needs-triage`, `customer-reported`, and `question` by msft-bot.
 Note that issues are initially assumed to be questions because that's the most common issue type.